Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “I love you,” Jin Zixuan replied, and Wei Wuxian’s whole chest felt like an empty, gaping void.
 He wanted to cringe and curl up on the ground, to smother himself down to nothing, to never be seen again.
 “I’ve loved you since we were children.
 I want to marry you… No, there’s no one in the world I could marry but you.”

-He wondered if Jin Zixuan would try; he wondered if the alpha before him would survive the call for death already rumbling through Wei Wuxian and slithering into his sleeves, into the hearts of the Stygian Tiger Seal.
-If he would even come close enough to touch before the life was torn from him savagely.
+He wondered if Jin Zixuan would try, and he wondered if the qianyuan before him would survive the call for death already rumbling through Wei Wuxian and slithering into his sleeves, into the hearts of the Stygian Tiger Seal.
+If he would even manage to come close enough to touch before the life was torn from him savagely.

-“Marry me,” he said again earnestly.
+He took a breath.
+He caressed the back of Wei Wuxian’s hand with his thumb.
+“Marry me,” he said again in earnest.
 “I’ll never lock you up.
 I’ll speak to my father, I’ll take over the sect now if I have to.
 I’ll never prevent you from being you, Wei Ying, I promise you this.”

-Wei Wuxian felt a breath away from imploding, fear pulsing up his throat and resentful energy shaking at his fingertips.
+Wei Wuxian felt a breath away from imploding, fury pulsing up his throat and resentful energy shaking at his fingertips.
 He wanted nothing more than to reduce the man before him to ashes.
-He wanted nothing more than to disappear.
+The idea of it burned like a premonition and showed under his eyelids every time he blinked: that foolish smile erased from Jin Zixuan’s face, the man’s body melting into fire.

 Then the sound came to him of a branch snapping underfoot; of someone running away unseen, carrying with them the unbearable knowledge of what had just transpired, and he shoved Jin Zixuan away.